saint-lascivious/unbound-config/README.md

 * What do they run on?

-At the present, aarch64 and armhf binaries are provided.
+At the present, aarch64 and armhf/armv7l binaries are provided.

 * Will you continue to update these binaries?